tfchurch/sumo-hakyll/pages/smt/rules.md

 #Registration
 ###Deadline and Fees###
 The regular registration deadline and payment deadline have passed.
-However, if you are still interested in participating, we are offering late registartion.
+However, if you are still interested in participating, we are offering late registration.

 The late registration deadline is on 11:59 PM Pacific time on **February 3rd**, and the late payment deadline is on **February 5th**.
 The fee for late